tony-shifflett/lessonOne/README.md

 ### Changing CSS in DevTools

-Before we go one add additional CSS to complete the design let's try modifying and editing the existing CSS in dev tools.
-It's where we can explore different CSS settings and see what works, after which we can apply them in the CSS file.
+Before we go on and add additional CSS to complete the design let's try modifying and editing the existing CSS in dev tools.
+It's the best tool available where we can explore different CSS settings, see what works and then add them in the CSS file.

 #### Exploring Additional Font Colors